SoggyRhino/4337-Project1/devlog.md

 ### (October 23 10pm)

 - Thoughts
   - I've decided that we should just have 2 different functions for each of the modes.
-WHile this will result in some duplicated code, it doesnt really matter
+While this will result in some duplicated code, it doesnt really matter
     - For now the plan is to have prompt run either interactive or batch
     - Each of those functions will just loop and have history passed as an argument